eh190/dotfiles/README.md

 ### Git

 - Although Gitsigns has some functionality for Git, I only really use the git blame line feature.
-The BEST one shop stop for Git is [Vim Fugitive] (https://github.com/tpope/vim-fugitive).
+The BEST one shop stop for Git is [Vim Fugitive](https://github.com/tpope/vim-fugitive).
 - Some useful quick commands:
   - `:G` or `:Git` brings up the buffer of files
   - `dv` will do a vertical diff split (`:Gvdiffsplit`) of the file
   - `dq` will close this diff split
-  - `s` stages a file
+  - `s` or `a` stages a file
   - `u` unstages a file
+  - `X` resets the files changes
   - `=` expands the file the cursor is on, showing the hunks.
 In visual mode, you can select the hunks and then use `s` to stage that hunk
+  - `cc` enters commit mode
   - `:G blame` opens a buffer of each lines changes and commits.
 Select a commit to see the diff in one file
   - To fix merge conflicts:
     - run `Gvdiffsplit` to open three buffers: left is the 'target', middle is working copy, and the third is the 'feature' version.